ctm/mb2-doc/README.md

 or at least root the person on you're observing.
 For now, the url sharing is proof-of-concept.

+### Usernames

+Currently, you create a username simply by filling in a desired username and a password.
+If that username is available, the password is remembered in the database and nobody else can use that username with a different password.
+If you try to use a username that already has a password assigned to it, you'll not be able to log in and be told that you supplied an invalid password.

+Before a username is placed in the database, it is canonicalized by removing all characters that aren't alphanumeric and translating the alphabetic characters to lower-case.
+However, whatever you type when you log in is what the other players see, so although you can't change the canonical form of your username, you can mix it up by changing which characters are upper-case and which are lower.
+You can also add white-space and emojis.

+So, for example, if you create an account by typing `TestUser` in the Username box, after you log out (by closing your lobby window/tab) you can then log in with `testuser` or `TEST user` or even `Test User 🤮`.
+For the record, although this is a deliberate feature, I can't guarantee that we'll keep it.
+It may wind up being too confusing and/or annoying.

+### Player Ids

+When you share a url, people can see your player id.
+However, be aware that devctm.com is a staging server and the player id that you use on devctm.com will not necessarily be the player id you'll get on the production site.
+However, player ids 1 through 9 are an exception.
+I have already handed them out to some of the people who have greatly increased the chance of me having written this server, even though their influence has mostly been indirect.

+I do, however, plan to "reward" _fairly_ early play-testers with low player ids, but right now the database doesn't record enough metrics for me to be able to even know who is testing.

 ### The database not yet keeping score

 Currently, everything other than your username and password hash is